CLOSED CHURCHES WITHIN THE

 The property is now home to the East Freedom United

 Methodist Church.
-The brick building pictured was razed following the
+The brick building pictured was razed following the erection by the new owners of the Sunday School structure

-and the site of the Methodist building is now part of the parking lot.
+site of the Methodist building is now part of the parking lot.

 East